gopi-suvanam/scribbler-website/scribble-pad/summer-of-scribbling-2025.md

 2. Form a team and start your project
 3. Explore existing notebooks or [clone a starter notebook](https://github.com/gopi-suvanam/scribbler/tree/main/examples)
 4. Submit by **May 31**
+5. **Watch out this space for more accounements and registration link**

 ---